Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

 Currently targeting:
 * Wow version 3.3.2

+2.3.12:
+* Defect 16597: Imp Icy Talons stacks /w Icy Talons
+* Defect 16012: IIT was double stacking if it was selected in the Buffs Pane.
+* No Defect: Experimental code expanded for shot rotation, and changes to BossHandler features.

 2.3.11:
 * No Defect: Adjust the defaults to be more appropriate for T9ish levels rather than Heroics.